 Do I want all my tea cups from specific time periods or manufacturer?

-Do I want a set for serving or am I just collecting them to display?
+Do I want a teacup collection for serving or am I just collecting them to display?

 How will I display them?

 Each of these questions can serve to hone your collecting experience.
-Why waste your time looking through tables of teacups from the wrong time period or manufacturer?
-Knowing what you are looking for BEFORE you search will save you hours of time.
+Why waste your time looking through tables of tea cups from the wrong era or manufacturer?
+Knowing what you are looking for BEFORE you search will save you hours and hours.